 How Often Should You Perform Zero-Offset?

 Most power meter manufacturers recommend performing zero-offset (incorrectly called calibration) before each ride.

 You don’t have to set zero-offset on power meters with an automatic zero-offset feature.

 To perform zero-offset, follow the instructions of your power meter manufacturer because the exact process may differ.

-Usually, you need to download the manufacturer’s mobile app and use its in-build zero-offset feature, or use your head unit.
+Usually, you need to download the manufacturer’s mobile app and use its in-build zero-offset feature or use your bike computer.

 I recommend following these best practices before you do the zero-offset.

 - Update your power meter and head unit firmware.

 - Place your bike on a level ground.